solvialab/infragate-landing/docs/guide.md

 api:
   oidc:
-    # The public issuer URL â€” must match the `iss` claim in the JWT
+    # The public issuer URL — must match the `iss` claim in the JWT
     # and be reachable from the user's browser (for OIDC discovery + login redirect)
     issuer: https://keycloak.yourcompany.com/realms/infragate
-    # Internal URL â€” used by the API pod to fetch JWKS keys
+    # Internal URL — used by the API pod to fetch JWKS keys
     # Set this if the public issuer URL is not reachable from inside the cluster
     # (e.g., split-horizon DNS, or Keycloak is behind a different ingress)
     # Leave empty if the public URL works from inside the cluster too